JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 * Once the lambda is created, we return to the tab "Configure Action" to add the lambda to the rule and select the lambda we created.
 <img src = "https://i.ibb.co/2NsfrMm/22.png" width = "700">

-* After this and everything will be working, every time you send data of a shock will be notified by SNS to all recipients of email or cell subscribed.
+* After this and everything will be working, every time you send data of a crash will be notified by SNS to all recipients of email or cell subscribed.

 ## The assembly of the product: